 See what I mean?
 Doesn’t that just make your mouth water?

 But please don’t think these books are all about scenery and food, they are not.
-Hermes Diaktoris is a bringer and dispenser of justice, his origins are mysterious and he seems to bow to no higher authority.
-The Guardian says that he is ‘half Poirot, half deus ex machina, but far more earth bound than his first name suggests….Diaktoris is a delight”.
+Hermes Diaktoros is a bringer and dispenser of justice, his origins are mysterious and he seems to bow to no higher authority.
+The Guardian says that he is ‘half Poirot, half deus ex machina, but far more earth bound than his first name suggests….Diaktoros is a delight”.

 I am not about to argue with this description but my feeling is that Hermes is slightly less earth bound than this comment states.
 “I am not a policeman.
 There is no police force in Greece which would hire me.
 My employers are higher authorities”.

 The fat man comes and goes and seems to have no residence, no permanent abode, but vanishes once justice has been done and wrongs righted.
 He is full of warmth, understanding and humanity as well as humour and is a wonderful creation.
 I fell in love with him in the very first book and look forward to each one with huge anticipation.
 I hope Anne Zouroudi keeps writing these for a long time to come.

 Oh and by the way – Hermes is the Winged Messenger of the Gods.

 Apr 19, 2019 Comments Off on I was on ITV’s The Chase!